-It is designed in such a way so that a higher value of product could form by the microorganisms by utilizing a small amount of media.
-Fermentor shows broad applicability in the food industry, waste water treatment etc.
+Fermentor is designed in such a way that a higher value of product could form by the microorganisms by utilizing a small amount of media.
+It shows broad applicability in the food industry, wastewater treatment etc. Fermentation is the bioprocessing of the raw substrates through microbial biomass (mostly yeasts and bacteria).

 |Year of discovery||Name of the discoverer and their discovery|